GoogleChrome/web.dev/src/site/content/en/handbook/grammar/index.md

 ## Text formatting
 Bold words for emphasis sparingly.
 (The primary use for bolding is [indicating UI element names](/handbook/grammar/#ui-elements-and-interaction).)

-Avoid mixing code font and standard font in a single word.
+Don't mix code font and standard font in a single word.

 {% Compare 'worse', 'Don’t' %}
 > `integer`s